oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

-### Install the Oracle WebLogic Server Kubernetes Operator docker image
+### Install the Oracle WebLogic Server Kubernetes Operator Docker image

 In this release only Oracle WebLogic Server Kubernetes Operator 3.0.1 is supported.

 {{% notice note %}}
-The Oracle WebLogic Server Kubernetes Operator docker image must be installed on the master node AND each of the worker nodes in your Kubernetes cluster.
-Alternatively you can place the image in a docker registry that your cluster can access.
+The Oracle WebLogic Server Kubernetes Operator Docker image must be installed on the master node and each of the worker nodes in your Kubernetes cluster.
+Alternatively you can place the image in a Docker registry that your cluster can access.
 {{% /notice %}}

 1. Pull the Oracle WebLogic Server Kubernetes Operator 3.0.1 image by running the following command on the master node: